vkstah/luntti/README.md

 ### Node

 - [Tao of Node](https://alexkondov.com/tao-of-node/) is a great article by Alex Kondov about structuring JavaScript / TypeScript applications, tooling, testing and performance.
+The article goes into detail about structuring the application into layers, validating requests properly using a library like [Joi](https://joi.dev/) or [Zod](https://zod.dev/), and much else.

 ### REST API